 SAMHSA's Performance Accountability and Reporting System (SPARS) is the online reporting system that stores all SOR GPRA Survey data.
-You will receive your own SPARS Center for Substance Abuse Treatment (CSAT) user login for both the SOR II Grant.
+When applicable, you will receive your own SPARS Center for Substance Abuse Treatment (CSAT) user login for the SOR III Grant.
 Within SPARS, you will primarily utilize the CSAT Data Entry and Reports part of the portal.
 There are additional resources and trainings available through SPARS as outlined in future sections of this handbook.

-During your onboarding process, you will receive a verification email from SPARS with your account login information.
+If applicable, you will receive a verification email from SPARS with your account login information during your onboarding process.
 If you do not receive an email, please first check your spam folder as the email is sent from donotreply@samhsa.hhs.gov.